yrapop01/yrapop01.github.io/python/index.md

 ---
-title: Blogging Like a Hacker
+site.title: Blogging Like a Hacker
 ---

 ### Contents